 What is Vision Loss?

 Blindness is the absence or loss of vision entirely.
 As is well known, the vision process consists of light entering the eyes, travelling through the anterior segment to the retina, being sent to the brain via the optic nerve or optic nerve, and creating sense in the brain.
-Blindness develops when any of these organs are damaged or lacking.
-Peripheral vision loss disease can be caused by eye conditions and other health conditions.
-It is important to seek treatment right away, as it is often impossible to restore lost vision.
-Getting treatment early can help prevent further peripheral vision loss or central vision loss.
+Any one of these organs damages or absent causes blindness to develop.
+Peripheral vision loss can be brought on by different health issues including eye diseases.
+Seeking treatment soon away is crucial as lost vision cannot be usually restored.

-Problems with the visual pathways may develop later in life as a result of trauma or a number of disorders, or they may be present at birth.
+Early therapy helps stop more central or peripheral vision loss.Trauma or a variety of diseases can cause later in life problems with the visual pathways; alternatively, they may be present before birth.
 Legal blindness is defined as less than 10 percent vision or a field of vision that is narrower than 20 degrees in the uncorrected eye of a person with normal vision.

 Can cataracts be prevented?

-Generally speaking, there is no treatment for trachoma, leprosy, diabetes (diabetes), glaucoma, cataract, retinal detachment, or congenital (congenital) blindness.
+Generally speaking, trachoma, leprous, diabetes, glaucoma, cataract, retinal detachment, or congenital (congenital) blindness have no cure.

 Can eye color change surgery cause vision loss?